 Advertising policies for interactive features

-All interactive features used for your TrueView video ads, such as CTA overlays, end screens, and cards, must adhere to the Google Ads policies.
+All interactive features used for your TrueView video ads, such as call-to-actions, end screens, and cards, must adhere to the Google Ads policies.